-For our Latino students classroom instruction materials and lessons designed for English speakers may impede learning including math proficiency.
+For our Latinx students, classroom instruction materials and lessons designed for English speakers may impede learning including math proficiency.

-Finally implement targeted strategies so that each group can achieve the universal goal based upon their needs and circumstances.
+Finally implement targeted strategies so that each and every group can achieve the universal goal based upon their needs and circumstances.

-This may take the form of ESL-specific math tutoring for our Latino students while another group may require a completely different strategy to achieve the same universal goal.
+This may take the form of ESL-specific math tutoring for our Latinx students while another group may require a completely different strategy to achieve the same universal goal.

-Targeted Universalism rejects a blanket universal, which may be indifferent to the reality that different groups are situated differently relative to the institution's and resources of society by aspiring toward shared universal goals.
+Targeted Universalism rejects a blanket universal, which may be indifferent to the reality that different groups are situated differently relative to the institutions and resources of society.

-Targeted Universalism empowers targeted strategies capable of achieving those goals while moving us beyondconcerns over disparities alone and toward our highest aspirations for all.
+By aspiring toward shared universal goals, Targeted Universalism empowers targeted strategies capable of achieving those goals, while moving us beyond concerns over disparities alone, and toward our highest aspirations for all.